Techseeker-404/Simple_image_augmentation_pipeline_for_yolo-v5/README.md

 #####     For this , created a library which sits on top of the "Albumentations " library.
 Here apart from augmenting images the bounding box data will also be preserved .

-#### Once we have images in `images` folder and labels in `labels` folder we can augment images by     running command `python3.8 augmentPipe.py -ipt <images-path> -lpt <labels-path>` on terminal which will create augmented images and labels in a folder called `augmented`
+#### Once we have images in `images` folder and labels in `labels` folder we can augment images by     running command `python3.8 augmentPipe.py -ipt <images-path> -lpt <labels-path>` on terminal which will create augmented images and labels in a folder called `augmented` , Also number of augmentaions per image can be passed as argument `-Aug <number>`.
+If the class is imported on a python file we can add or further change transformations as well.

 #### Also there is provision to created a .csv file which contains all images path and data classes of that images with its bboxes .
 It will comes in handy to keep track of image dataset and also needs to convert it into any other format.